kklein/kklein.github.io/content/posts/2023-04-23-100_dollars_worth.md

 draft: False
 ---

-The calculator accompanying this post can be found [here](https://kevinkle.in/savings/index.html).
+The not so mobile-friendly calculator accompanying this post can be found [here](https://kevinkle.in/savings/index.html).

 ## The value of time, the value of money